 For heavy metals & contaminants

-Used in Traditional Chinese and Ayurvedic Medicine
+Used for Centuries in Traditional Chinese and Ayurvedic Medicine

-Harvested and Purified in line with Ayurvedic tradition.
+Harvested and purified in line with ayurvedic tradition.

 No solvents.
 No chemicals.
 100% pure Shilajit resin.